emmettmcdow/emmettmcdow.github.io/website/posts/dont-work-out.md

 (if you want to be creative)

 > Disclaimer: this article targets those that are trying to advance themselves in some way through creativity.
-If you are content with your life and you aren't striving towards some internal (greater? universal?) purpose, please do keep working out.
+If you are content with your life and you aren't striving towards some greater purpose, please do keep working out.

 ## Introduction